• 9 mins read

 Parameters and Elements Requiring Constant Monitoring

-• Control direct or indirect information received from the System on the operation of elements that are critical for the realization of the System function and/or man-made failures.
+• Control direct or indirect information received from the System on the operation of elements that are critical for the implementation of the System function and/or man-made failures.
 Including direct, indirect, or duplicate control:

 • Boundary and allowable parameters (values) of variables obtained from the Systems;